whiskerlabs/ansible-python/README.md

 ## Installation

-`ansible-python` is tested on Ansible 1.9.x.
+`ansible-python` is tested with Ansible 1.9.x.
 It likely works on older versions, but we haven't had occasion to check.
 README patches are welcome if this requirement needs amending.